rhydb/moo/README.md

 # moo is a simple planner/dairy

-A dead simple planner/diary used to record events that will occur on a specific date.
+A dead simple command line planner/diary used to record events that will occur on a specific date.

 There is no functionality to handle times.

+The code currently relies on GNU extensions, such as `scandir` and `getdelim`.
+I do not have a need to find alternatives to these, however I am happy to accept pull requests that do.

 ## Usage